0xAX/linux-insides/Booting/linux-bootstrap-5.md

 The `load_stage1_idt` function is defined in [arch/x86/boot/compressed/idt_64.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/idt_64.c) and uses the `lidt` instruction to load the address of the new `Interrupt Descriptor Table`.
 For this moment, the `Interrupt Descriptor Table` has `NULL` entries to avoid handling the interrupts.
 As you can remember, the interrupts are disabled at this moment anyway.
 The valid interrupt handlers will be loaded after kernel relocation.

 The next steps after this are highly related to the setup of `5-level` paging, if it is configured using the `CONFIG_PGTABLE_LEVELS=5` kernel configuration option.
 This feature extends the virtual address space beyond the traditional 4-level paging scheme, but it is still relatively uncommon in practice and not essential for understanding the mainline boot flow.
-As mentioned in the [previous chapter](./linux-bootstrap-5.md), for clarity and focus, we’ll set it aside and continue with the standard 4-level paging case.
+As mentioned in the [previous chapter](./linux-bootstrap-5.md), for clarity and focus, we'll set it aside and continue with the standard 4-level paging case.

 ### Kernel relocation